 A low interest rate credit card could be a good alternative to a personal or vehicle loan, depending on how much you want to borrow.
 You can also reduce your interest payments on your existing credit card by taking advantage of balance transfer offers, where we offer very low interest rates for a set period of time if you transfer your outstanding credit card balance from another bank’s credit card or store card.

-You should also check out our tips on reducing the cost of your monthly credit card bill.
+You should also check out our tips on managing your card.

 Personal loans (for amounts from $2,000) are designed to help pay for larger items or events, such as overseas travel, weddings or household furniture.
 Personal loans can also be used to consolidate debt - bringing it all together into one place, so you only have one bill to pay, often at a lower interest rate.

 Home loans don’t just have to be used for buying property.
 Many people increase or top up their home loans to pay for things like renovations, cars or unexpected medical expenses.
 There’s nothing wrong with this, but you should try to pay off the extra debt as quickly as you can by setting it up as a separate loan portion with a shorter term.

 If you’re looking to buy a new house, or to switch your home loan to us, visit our home loan section and find out how you can be mortgage free faster with Kiwibank.

 Furniture, appliance and department stores often promote 'interest free' offers.
 Be careful with agreements like these - if you don't pay them off before the interest free period is up, you may get stung.
 Try to make regular payments throughout the interest free period so, when the time's up, there’s nothing left to pay.